 Python Iteration Refresher

-iterable, on the other hand, is an object that can return its member items individually.
-So, arrays are iterables because you can print out each item individually by using a
+An iterable, on the other hand, is an object that can return its member items individually.
+Arrays are iterables because you can print out each item individually by using a for loop.

 employee_numbers = [2, 9, 18, 28] employee_names = ["Candice", "Ava", "Andrew", "Lucas"] zipped_values = zip(employee_names, employee_numbers) zipped_list = list(zipped_values) print(zipped_list)

 [('Candice', 2), ('Ava', 9), ('Andrew', 18), ('Lucas', 28)]